espressif/esp-zigbee-sdk/examples/esp_zigbee_cli/README.md

 ### bind_on
 Create a binding between two endpoints on two nodes.

 *zdo -b on <h:source eui64> <d:source ep> <h:destination addr>
 &emsp;&emsp;&emsp;&emsp;&nbsp;<d:destination ep> <h:source cluster id> <h:request dst addr>*
-Note:
+- <h:source eui64>: A 64-bit IEEE address for the source node.
+- <d:source ep>: The source endpoint provided for the binding entry.
+- <h:destination addr>: A 64-bit IEEE destination provided for the binding entry.
+- <d:destination ep>: The destination endpoint provided for the binding entry.
+- <h:source cluster id>: The identifier of the cluster on the source device that is bound to the destination.
+- <h:request dst addr>: A 16-bit short address of destination device.

-Create bound connection between a device identified by source eui64 and endpoint source ep, and a device identified by destination addr and endpoint destination ep.
-The connection is created for ZCL commands and attributes assigned to the ZCL cluster source cluster id on the request dst addr node.
+Create bound connection between a device identified by  `source eui64(f4ce36840d75b6dc)` and `source enpoint(64)`, and a device identified by `destination addrress(f4ce36b6ba35bed1)` and `destination endpoint(64)`.
+The connection is created for ZCL commands and attributes assigned to the ZCL cluster `source cluster id(3)` on the `request destination address(C698)` node.
 ```bash
 > zdo -b on f4ce36840d75b6dc 64 f4ce36b6ba35bed1 64 3 C698
 Done
 ```

 ### bind_off
+Remove a binding between two endpoints on two nodes.

 *zdo -b off <h:source eui64> <d:source ep> <h:destination eui64>
 &emsp;&emsp;&emsp;&emsp;&nbsp;<d:destination ep> <h:source cluster id> <h:request dst addr>*
-Remove a binding between two endpoints on two nodes.
+- <h:source eui64>: A 64-bit IEEE address for the source node.
+- <d:source ep>: The source endpoint provided for the binding entry.
+- <h:destination addr>: A 64-bit IEEE destination provided for the binding entry.
+- <d:destination ep>: The destination endpoint provided for the binding entry.
+- <h:source cluster id>: The identifier of the cluster on the source device that is bound to the destination.
+- <h:request dst addr>: A 16-bit short address of destination device.

+Remove the bound connection between a device identified by `source eui64(f4ce36840d75b6dc)` and `source enpoint(64)`, and a device identified by `destination addrress(f4ce36b6ba35bed1)` and `destination endpoint(64)`.
+The connection is created for ZCL commands and attributes assigned to the ZCL cluster `source cluster id(3)` on the `request destination address(C689)` node.
 ```bash
 > zdo -b off f4ce36840d75b6dc 64 f4ce36b6ba35bed1 64 3 C698
 Done